Updated on 5/19/2020

 Testing for COVID-19 at Main Line Health

-Any travelers who have recently returned from China, Iran, Europe and South Korea should self-monitor for respiratory symptoms.
+Anyone who has recently returned from travel should self-monitor for respiratory symptoms.
 If you become sick, please call the Pennsylvania Department of Health at 1.877.PA.HEALTH (724.3258) and your doctor’s office or emergency room before going.

 Federal funds provided by way of the Coronavirus Aid, Relief and Economic Security Act, enables Main Line Health System to cover the cost of COVID-19 testing for uninsured patients.
 As part of the regulation, we are required to post the cash price for COVID-19 testing SARS-COV-2 (COVID-19), PCR which is $81.60.

 Your continued health is as important as ever.
 We remind you to take action in seeking care when needed as delaying can lead to critical health issues.
 Please remember to: